Roy Simmons (American football)

-Roy Franklin Simmons (November 8, 1956 – February 20, 2014) was an American football player who played as a guard in the National Football League (NFL) with the New York Giants and the Washington Redskins.
+Roy Franklin Simmons (November 8, 1956 – February 20, 2014) was an American professional football player who played as a guard in the National Football League (NFL) with the New York Giants and the Washington Redskins.
 With the Redskins he played in Super Bowl XVIII.
 He became the second former NFL player to come out as gay and the first to disclose that he was HIV-positive.

 Early life

 Born in Savannah, Georgia, Simmons had five siblings from multiple fathers.
 As a child, he was sexually assaulted by a male acquaintance, and he later said that he was severely affected by the trauma of that event.
 At Alfred E. Beach High School in Savannah, he became a highly recruited football star before committing to play at Georgia Tech.
 At Georgia Tech, he acquired the nickname "Sugarbear" due to his fun-loving personality.
 Though Simmons developed a habit of getting intoxicated and visiting bathhouses near the Georgia Tech campus, his college friends did not suspect that he was gay.